Changing the path of the motion

 Changing the scale or rotation of the path

 You can also manipulate the path of the object’s motion using the Free Transform tool.

 Transformation handles appear around the path of the motion.

 Scale or rotate the path of the motion as desired.
-You can make the path smaller or larger, or rotate the path so the rocket ship starts from the bottom left of the Stage and ends at the top right.
+You can make the path smaller or larger or rotate the path so that the rocket ship starts from the bottom left of the Stage and ends at the top right.

 Editing the path of the motion

 Making your objects travel on a curved path is a simple matter.
 You can edit the path with Bezier precision using anchor point handles, or you can edit the path in a more intuitive manner with the Selection tool.